Rheumatoid arthritis

 Rheumatoid arthritis (RA) attacks the whole body rather than just the joints as in osteoarthritis.
-Here, our experts explain the importance of early diagnosis and treatment.
+In this article, Lynn Hunter, musculoskeletal physiotherapist at AXA Health, explains what rheumatoid arthritis is, common symptoms, as well as the importance of early diagnosis and treatment.

 Symptoms of rheumatoid arthritis